nuxt-modules/cloudinary/docs/content/en/usage/cloudinary-instance.md

 <badge>v1.0.0+</badge>

-* Returns an `Object` with methods designated for images.
+* Returns an `Object` with methods designated for videos.

 See [Video URLs and Tags](/usage/optimize-video) for the full list of available methods.